www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Support complex problems with the default optimization.
     * [x] Define EditorOptimization interface.
     * [x] Editor needs to provide a method, to query all solutions, that are no demands or supplies of other solutions.
+    * [ ] When executing `Calculate solution`, clear the error input field, so that old errors are not visible.
+    * [ ] Note in rating report, is complete and state whether the solution is known to be optimal.
     * [ ] Implement DefaultEditorOptimization.
         * [x] Draft version running version.
         * [ ] Solve problem with DefaultEditorOptimization.